tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 ## Databases and Analytics

-- Q: If you need a managed OLTP database service, what can AWS provide?
+- Q: If you need a managed OLTP database service, what service can you use?
 A: Use RDS

 - Q: How do you increase the capacity of an Amazon RDS database?
 A: Change the database to use a larger instance type

 - Q: Will RDS automatically scale for you?
-A: Since RDS uses EC2 instances, you must choose the family/type at the outset.
+A: Since RDS uses EC2 instances, you must choose the family/type.

 - Q: Why might an organization decide to move an on-premises database to Amazon RDS?
 A: to reduce operational overhead.